 Vertigo and Dizziness as a Health Symptom

-If your vertigo and dizziness is causing you concern, talk to your doctor.
+If your vertigo and/or dizziness are causing you concern, talk to your doctor.
 Only a doctor can diagnose the cause of your vertigo, and there are some very serious illnesses that are associated with vertigo and vertigo-like symptoms.

 The Difference Between Vertigo and Dizziness

 Vertigo is actually a subtype of dizziness, and technically anxiety does not cause vertigo.
-Vertigo is the act of feeling as though you're in motion (or the world's in motion) when you're stationary.
+Vertigo is the feeling that you're in motion (or the world's in motion) when you're actually stationary.
 It's "usually" long lasting, and often caused by an imbalance in your inner ear.

 What anxiety causes is a combination of three different experiences that combined give the impression of vertigo:

 Essentially, anxiety causes a feeling of vertigo based on the sum of its parts, rather than causing vertigo itself.
-Vertigo is one experience that causes its own symptoms, while anxiety is multiple sensations that all resemble what would be caused by vertigo.
+Vertigo is one experience that causes its own symptoms, while anxiety is linked to multiple sensations that all resemble the experience of vertigo.